All Episodes

 And I'll drink out of a straw.

-I'll eat hot dogs, just lift my mask, take a bite and then chew it under the respirator.
+I'll eat hot dogs, just lift my mask, take a bite, and then chew it under the respirator.

 I'm willing to do that for a short period of time.

-It's not gonna be forever, right?
+It's not going to be forever, right?

-Well, and by the time you get to phase three of this, then vulnerable individuals can go out in the public interaction a little bit, so have to practice social distancing and minimizing exposure, but by then you'll have proven that you can do these things without getting sick.
+No, no, well, and by the time you get to phase three of this, then vulnerable individuals can go out in the public interaction a little bit, start to practice social distancing and minimizing exposure.

-In your opinion, would that plan work for Citifield Yankee Stadium and the Meadowlands?
+In your opinion, would that plan work for Citi Field, Yankee Stadium, and the Meadowlands?

 Again, they're outdoor arenas.

-I mean outdoor status.
+I mean, outdoor stadiums.

 Yeah, I think it'll work eventually, but I wouldn't start there.